 - Walkie-Talkie Gag, Over: Happens in "Paddington Finds A Hobby", Paddington keeps saying "over" while on the walkie talkie.

 - Whole Episode Flashback: Every episode is a flashback.

-- Why Did It Have to Be Snakes?: Mr. Brown is scared of pigeons.
-He's also scared of heights.
+- Why Did It Have to Be Snakes?: Mr. Brown is scared of pigeons and snakes.
+He's also scared of heights and has stage fright.